+Psych 215L: Language Acquisition

-Psych 215: Language Sciences (Language Acquisition) Lecture 10 Morphology I: Rules vs. Statistics Words & Rules Computational Problem: Identifying word affixes that signal meaning. affix examples: prefix (un- in unsolvable), suffix (-ed in kissed) affix = sound sequence smaller than an entire word that is attached to a word in order to indicate some additional meaning un- = not, un- + solvable = unsolvable = not solvable "This labyrinth is unsolvable!" -ed = past tense, kiss + -ed = kissed = kiss (past tense) "Sarah almost kissed Jareth last night in the ballroom."
-Words & Rules Computational Problem: Identifying word affixes that signal meaning.
+Lecture 9 Morphology I: Rules vs. Statistics

+Words & Rules

+Computational Problem: Identifying word affixes that signal meaning. affix examples: prefix (un- in unsolvable), suffix (-ed in kissed)

+affix $\,$ = sound sequence smaller than an entire word that is attached to a word in order to indicate some additional meaning

+un- = not. un- + solvable = unsolvable = not solvable "This labyrinth is unsolvable!

+-ed = past tense, kiss + -ed = kissed = kiss (past tense) "Sarah almost kissed Jareth last night in the ballroom."

+Words & Rules

+Computational Problem: Identifying word affixes that signal meaning.

 Example: What do you have to change about the verb to signal the past tense in English?
+(There are both regular and irregular patterns.) confide~confided

+hide~hid

+blink~blinked

+rub~rubbed

+(not hided)

+(not drinked) think~thought (not thinked)

+drink~drank

-(There are both regular and irregular patterns.) confide~confided blink~blinked think~thought rub~rubbed hide~hid (not hided) (not thinked) drink~drank (not drinked) Words & Rules Computational Problem: Identifying word affixes that signal meaning. = Identify the rules for altering word forms in order to signal meaning.
+Words & Rules

+Computational Problem: Identifying word affixes that signal meaning. = Identify the rules for altering word forms in order to signal meaning.

 Example: What do you have to change about the verb to signal the past tense in English?
+(There are both regular and irregular patterns.)

+(+ed)

+hide~hid

+("aye" --> "ih")

+blink~blinked (+ed)

+rub~rubbed

+(+ed)

+confide~confided

+("ih" --> "ey") think~thought ("ink" --> "ought")

+drink~drank

-(There are both regular and irregular patterns.) blink~blinked confide~confided drink~drank ("ih" --> "ey") rub~rubbed (+ed) hide~hid think~thought ("aye" --> "ih") ("ink" --> "ought") English Past Tense Rule "My teacher holded the baby rabbits and we patted them" holded = hold + ed Regular +ed rule is applied to verb that actually obeys an irregular rule to form the past tense (hold ~ held)
+English Past Tense Rule

+"My teacher holded the baby rabbits and we patted them"

+holded = hold + ed

+Regular +ed rule is applied to verb that actually obeys an irregular rule to form the past tense (hold ~ held)